ZF wins U.S. approval to buy Wabco on condition of asset divestiture

 The deal also won approval from the European Union on Thursday.

+The proposed transaction is expected to close early this year, said Tony Sapienza, head of North American communications for ZF, in an email statement.

-The proposed merger, announced in March, is aimed at helping ZF bolster its expertise in autonomous-driving technologies.
+The merger, announced in March, is aimed at helping ZF bolster its expertise in autonomous-driving technologies.

 ZF and Wabco already jointly develop a so-called Evasive Manoeuvre Assist system, which combines Wabco’s braking, stability and vehicle dynamics control systems for trucks with ZF’s active steering technology.